dbbs-lab/cerebellar-models/docs/source/golgi-glom-grc.rst

   The Golgi to glomerulus connection is an intermediate for the Golgi to granule.
 These connections needn't actually be stored.

-* Target a number of glomeruli according to their divergence of 40 :ref:`[Solinas et al., 2010]<golgi-glom-grc-biblio>`.
+* Target a number of glomeruli according to their divergence of 40 micrometers :ref:`[Solinas et al., 2010]<golgi-glom-grc-biblio>`.

   * A possible improvement is to make the divergence a distribution :ref:`[Casali et al., 2019]<golgi-glom-grc-biblio>`.

-* Targets must be located within a y-axis aligned cylinder of radius 150 around the Golgi cell, and beneath its soma :ref:`[Casali et al., 2019]<golgi-glom-grc-biblio>`.
+* Targets must be located within a y-axis aligned cylinder of radius 150 micrometers around the Golgi cell, and beneath its soma :ref:`[Casali et al., 2019]<golgi-glom-grc-biblio>`.

 Granule cell
 ------------